ryansun117/ryansun117.github.io/_pages/experience.md

 {% include base_path %}

 Much of my experience revolves around software engineering, with a focus on working with data and machine learning.
 See also: [Research experience](https://ryansun117.github.io/research/) at the undergraduate level.
-Full CV and details on the [CV page](https://ryansun117.github.io/cv/).
+Full CV with details on the [CV page](https://ryansun117.github.io/cv/).
+Outdated personal website [xuxiangsun.com](http://xuxiangsun.com) (could be deactivated anytime).

 ## Education